 Purpose: Support members’ marketing for their work by sharing, getting ideas, making a commitment.

 Premise: If you have/receive ideas, verbalize your intent, and make a commitment re planning your next step and report your results to others, you are more likely to make progress than if you just think about it, perhaps alone.

 We have one-hour (60 minutes) for a meeting: 5:30 – 6:30 PM.
 Most people who attend want to share or ask for ideas.
 Respect the time limitation and other’s wishes to participate.
 As more people join this group, respecting time limits is even more important.

-Before we begin: Write down your questions and give them to the group moderator (Laurie Asher or her designee):
+Before we begin: Write down your questions and give them to the group moderator (Sara Jones or her designee):